zuri-training/Team-100_AnimaLib/README.md

 python manage.py migrate
 ```

-finally, you can run your server using:
+Finally, you can run your server using:
 ```bash
 python manage.py runserver
 ```